Champlain College: Undergraduate education

 Champlain offers 29 undergraduate degree programs on campus, including associate and bachelor's programs, and 25 undergraduate certificates online.
 It also has 24 graduate degree programs that can be pursued either on campus or online.

 Starting with the class of 2011, general education was taught in the form of an interdisciplinary core curriculum.
-Each course brings together three or four discrete disciplines with the use of various literature and open-ended discussion topics.
-First-year courses focus on the self, second-year on the community, and third year on global topics.
-Through courses such as Rhetoric, Concepts of the Self, and Concepts of Community, students gain a background in the liberal arts and sciences.
+Each course within the curriculum intertwines multiple discrete disciplines with the use of various literature, open ended discussion topics, and investigative project work, with the final course being a student's capstone project.

+For the classes of 2011 through 2019, the curriculum's focus was on how a student exists within the world; starting in the first-year with a focus on the self, second-year on the community, and third year on global topics.
+Starting with the class of 2020, Champlain's core curriculum shifted its focus to growing a student's curiosity; with the focus for first-year students to transition to a collegiate level of thinking and questioning, second-year by understanding historical and social perspectives, and third-year exploring other cultures.
+(Note: An explicit source for Champlain College changing the focus of its core curriculum starting with the class of 2020 has not been found.
+However, both archived webpages and archived catalogs demonstrate this change of focus.

+Provided here is a reference to the 2019 archived catalog, the last year to feature the older core curriculum courses.
+Provided here is a reference to the 2020 archived catalog, the first to contain the new curriculum alongside the older courses.)

 In the fall of 2008, incoming students began to participate in an out-of-the-classroom life skills program.
 This life skills program, called the InSight Program (previously called LEAD), aims to prepare students for post-graduation life.
 InSight aims to build knowledge in three areas: personal wellbeing, career readiness, and personal financial management.